+It might sound dramatic, but micellar water saved my skin.
 As an admitted beauty obsessive—fine, hoarder—testing out products is one of my favorite pastimes, so I’m never loyal to anything.
-However, after a recent experiment called “make your own apple cider vinegar toner with too little water because you’re bored” left my skin a legit disaster, I grabbed the micellar water under my sink and decided to give it a try because I’d seen so many recent headlines about how it’s such a savior.
+However, after a recent experiment called “make your own apple cider vinegar toner with too little water because you’re bored” left my skin a legit disaster, I grabbed the micellar water under my sink and decided to give it a try.

-I started using a cotton pad soaked in the stuff every night and, to my surprise, watched the dry patches on my cheeks and chin vanish, and my tone become more even.
+I started using a cotton pad soaked in the stuff every night and, to my surprise, watched the dry patches on my cheeks and chin vanish, and my tone evened out.
 After about a week and a half, my whole face looked hydrated to the point that I stopped slathering on moisturizer before bed.

 All well and good, but I still didn’t know exactly why it improved my face.
 Turns out, it’s pretty powerful stuff.
 Yeah, it looks and feels like plain old water, but it’s made up of gentle microscopic oil molecules called micelles suspended in soft water that attach to dirt, grime, makeup, and other gunk your skin has going on.
 But instead of foaming and stripping your complexion like soap and cleansers, micelles dissolve the bad stuff, while keeping the good stuff on your skin intact.

 The irony: Micellar water doesn’t require actual water to work, so there’s no rinsing allowed.